 Single Cell genomics has revolutionized the sequencing space by being able to decipher cell-to-cell differences from a large and diverse starting population.
 For systems biology studies of single-cell variations, such as immune cell populations, microfluidic-based cell sorting can allow users to sort a specific group of cells to complete single-cell or spatial views of genomics.
 The sorted population can be loaded into a partitioning library prep-based platform, like 10x Genomics RNA-seq or other single-cell transcriptome technologies.
 By sorting upstream of single-cell genomic-based experiments, users will achieve better resolution of their cells of choice by eliminating wasted reads on dead cells or debris.
 Researchers don’t need to worry about cell sorting affecting the stress of cell health and thus influencing RNA transcription—the WOLF operates at a low, gentle pressure maintaining endogenous expression profiles.Learn More

-Single-Cell sorting on PCR plate
+Single-Cell Sorting on PCR Plates

-A great machine that has helped us take our cell-engineering pipeline to the next level!RONAN O'CONNELL Rice University
+A great machine that has helped us take our cell-engineering pipeline to the next level!Ronan O'Connell Rice University